git-bee/janSQL/doc/sql_syntax.md

 group by fieldlist
 ```

-`fieldlist` is a comma seperated list of one or more fields that you want to grouping to be applied.
+`fieldlist`: a comma seperated list of one or more fields that you want to grouping to be applied.

 Example:
 ```sql